urbanopt/urbanopt.github.io/workflows/reopt/reopt_cost_analysis.md

 ![workflow_diagram](../../doc_files/reopt_cost_analysis_workflow.jpg)

 This figure describes the overall workflow for running the **REopt** cost analysis.
 The user creates an **URBANopt-REopt** project and adds the necessary user cost inputs.
 The **URBANopt** project is then run, followed by default post processing.
-Next, the **REopt** post processing command is run.
+Next, the **REopt** scenario post processing command is run.
 During this step, the user inputs are copied into the **REopt Assumption Files**.
-To get the total capital costs for a scenario, individual building capital costs would be multiplied with the floor area (if costs were input as \$/sq.ft.), then individual building capital costs would be added to calculate total building capital costs across all buildings.
-Then, the **REopt API** call is made sending the **REopt** input assumptions file and analysis is run.
+To get the total capital costs for a scenario, individual building capital costs would be multiplied with the floor area (if costs were input as \$/sq.ft.) or taken as is if costs were input as total per building, then individual building capital costs would be added to calculate total building capital costs across all buildings.
+Then, the **REopt API** call is made with the **REopt** input assumptions file and the analysis is run.
 The **REopt** outputs are then reported back to the **URBANopt SDK**.

 ## Outputs